mrlandero/ETF_Analyzer/README.md

 # ETF_Analyzer
-Analyzes the performance of a hypothetical fintech ETF.
+Building a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.